 4) Consolidated from 1 October 2008.
-Bouvet Sverige AB has to subsidiaries; Bouvet Stockholm AB and Bouvet Syd AB.
+Bouvet AB has to subsidiaries; Bouvet Sverige AB and Bouvet Public Skills AB.

-Note 4: Estimation uncertainty
+Note 3: Estimation uncertainty

 In preparing the financial statements in accordance with IFRS, the Group's management has applied estimations based on their best judgement and on assumptions considered to be realistic.
-Unexpected situations or changes in market conditions can result in changed estimations and thereby have an effect on the company's assets, liabilities, equity and result.
+Unexpected situations or changes in market conditions The Group's balance recorded goodwill and other intangible can result in changed estimations and thereby have an effect on the company's assets, liabilities, equity and result.